 Main points in this respect are:

-I. Section 80G applies to donations to any institution or fund, only if it is established in India for a charitable purpose and if it fulfils the stipulated conditions.
+I. Section 80G applies to donations to any institution or fund, only if it is established in India for a charitable purpose and if it fulfills the stipulated conditions.

 II.
 Following conditions are required to be fulfilled under section 80G(5)-

-(b) the institution or fund in not expressed to be for the benefits of any particulars religious community or caste;
+(b) the institution or fund is not expressed to be for the benefits of any particulars religious community or caste;

 (c) the institution or fund maintains regular accounts of its receipts and expenditure;